brycewray/hugo-site/content/posts/2022/07/really-getting-started-hugo-four-steps.md

 </body>
 </html>
 {{< /highlight >}}
+`layouts/_default/baseof.html` is, to quote the [Hugo documentation](https://gohugo.io/templates/base/#define-the-base-template), "the shell from which all your pages will be rendered unless you specify another `baseof.html` closer to the beginning of the lookup order."[^lookupOrder]
+[^lookupOrder]: The lookup order is explained in [this vital part](https://gohugo.io/templates/lookup-order/) of the Hugo documentation.
 4. In `layouts/_default/`, create a file called `single.html` with the following content:\
 {{< highlight go-html-template "linenos=false" >}}
 {{ define "main" }}